 The signing ceremony between Mohammed Umaru Bago, Governor of Niger State, and Sheikh Ahmed Dalmook Al Maktoum, Chairman of Blue Carbon.
 Retrieved December 12, 2023 from: https://independent.ng/niger-govt-blue-carbon-sign-mou-to-plant-1-billion-trees/

 Amid these agreements, critical remarks arise concerning Blue Carbon's activities in acquiring extensive forested areas in Africa to generate controversial carbon offset credits.
 The company is finalising deals with at least six African countries, potentially acquiring 25 million hectares of forests, an area larger than the UK (Rainforest Foundation UK, 2023).
 These undisclosed deals pose serious risks to the lives and livelihoods of millions in these regions, undermining the ability of these countries to use their forests and to meet their climate commitments.
-Moreover, there are concerns that these credits could be utilised by the UAE and other wealthy, polluting nations to further fossil fuel development, exacerbating the climate crisis ( carbon -deals-for-forests-bigger-than-uk">Guardian, 2023).
+Moreover, there are concerns that these credits could be utilised by the UAE and other wealthy, polluting nations to further fossil fuel development, exacerbating the climate crisis (Guardian, 2023).

 Related Tags